Take Me Deeper

 “Hey Jamie, how about attending a revival meeting tomorrow evening?
 It’s supposed to be a healing service.

-“Huh.
-Do you really think someone is going to get healed?” his voice conveyed both wonder and skepticism.
+“Wow.
+Do you really think someone is going to get healed?” his voice conveyed both wonder and a bit of skepticism, as if unsure whether to be intrigued or doubtful.

 “Yeah, maybe,” I said.
 It might be fun to go check it out.
 What do you think?